nexor-0/nexor-0/README.md

-# Hi there, I'm Pape Djibril Ndiaye 👋
+# Hi there, I'm Djibril 👋

 ## About Me